Luxury belief

-Luxury beliefs is a term used predominantly by commentators to describe various left-wing and liberal views.
-The phrase is used to portray left-wing or liberal beliefs as being predominantly held by the privileged, and out of touch with the working-class that they claim to support.

-The term was coined by Rob K. Henderson, who describes them as beliefs which "confer status on the upper class at very little cost, while often inflicting costs on the lower classes".
+"Luxury belief" is a term coined by the American writer Rob K. Henderson to describe beliefs which "confer status on the upper class at very little cost, while often inflicting costs on the lower classes".
+Individuals holding luxury beliefs are described as privileged and disconnected from the experiences of working class, impoverished, or marginalized people.
+Such individuals are considered to hold political and social beliefs that signal their elite status; these beliefs are putatively for the benefit of the marginalized but have negative impacts on them.

-Exactly what counts as a luxury belief is not always consistent and may vary from person to person, and the term in general is considered to be controversial.
+What constitutes a luxury belief is contested, and the term in general is considered to be controversial.
+It is used predominantly by conservative political commentators to describe various left-wing and liberal views, portraying them as being predominantly held by the privileged, and out of touch with the working class that they claim to support.

 Origin

 The term is a neologism coined by Rob K. Henderson in 2019.
 Henderson alleges that, due to wider availability of material signifiers of wealth, power, fame and affluent Americans and British use their beliefs as a way to display their social status.
 Other commentators have previously drawn equivalences between opinions and material possessions.

-Henderson has cited defund the police as a "classic luxury belief" along with his other examples of decriminalizing drugs, getting rid of the SAT, and rejecting marriage.
+Henderson has cited the view of defunding police as a "classic luxury belief" along with his other examples of decriminalizing drugs, getting rid of the SAT, and rejecting marriage.

 Uses of the term

 Doug Lemov and co-authors in 2023 described Henderson's concept of the luxury belief as "an idea that confers social status on people who hold it but injures others in its practical consequences".
 Matthew Goodwin, professor of political science at the University of Kent, further argued in 2023 that such beliefs are held by people "who no longer measure somebody's status or moral worth through money, estates, titles or education but through the new lens of ideas and beliefs."

 Some have argued that the belief that marriage and the nuclear family are no better than alternative family arrangements is a luxury belief, since there is evidence that family instability (which is equated to non-nuclear families, according to at least some who argue in favor of the term) is associated with poorer outcomes for children.
 Holding such beliefs, according to proponents of the concept, is deemed fashionable for elites but the actual effects on those involved, such as children experiencing family instability, are harmful.
 Henderson notes that outcomes such as rates of incarceration, college degree attainment, and substance abuse are more strongly correlated with children not living with both biological parents than with poverty: poor outcomes are more likely for children without both parents, and especially for foster children, than for children in poverty but with both parents.

-In October 2023, former British Home Secretary Suella Braverman claimed in a speech that support for illegal migration, net zero, and habitual criminals are luxury beliefs.
+In October 2023, former British Home Secretary Suella Braverman claimed in a speech that support for illegal immigration, net zero, and habitual criminals are luxury beliefs.

 The editorial board of The Times has criticised transgender activists as holding luxury beliefs.